 A scribbled Wardley Map

 (skip the following section if you just want to learn Wardley Mapping)

 A little bit of my personal history with Wardley Maps

 A colleague of mine introduced me to this strategic tool at the beginning of 2019.
-I went to the blog post series of Simon Wardley (the creator of Wardley Maps) and was completely unable to parse and process all the information that was there.
+I went to the blog post series of Simon Wardley (the creator of Wardley Maps) and could not parse and process all the information there.
 I also had no time to read through a 500+ pages book at this time.
 So I abandoned the idea of learning Wardley Mapping.
-Later on, Thoughtworks decided to put Wardley Mapping to the “assess” phase on their Technology Radar in April 2019.
-There, I again came across Wardley Maps and wondered why everybody seems to be so fascinated in Wardley Mapping.
+Later on, ThoughtWorks decided to put Wardley Mapping to the “assess” phase on their Technology Radar in April 2019.
+There, I again came across Wardley Maps and wondered why everybody seems to be so fascinated by Wardley Mapping.

 I’ve got interested again and watched my first Simon Wardley video (TOP 2).
 It was nice, but I didn’t understand anything.
 But he got me at “high-level situational awareness environments are context-specific”.
 So I watched another one and didn’t understand everything.
 And another one and got some ideas where this leads to.
 And finally, it clicked.
 I was absolutely fascinated by the richness and detail Simon had added step by step over the last few years to Wardley Mapping.
 I think I watched all videos of Simon that were available on the internet in mid-2019.

 By coincidence, I also got into the training business around the topics “software modernization” and “IT transformation”.
 With Wardley Maps, I think I’ve got a great tool to reason about overgrown IT landscapes out there and how to visualize the current state as well as thinking about future options with a nice, comprehensible map.
 I’m still learning to map.
 But I do it while teaching others so that they can help themselves out of the darkness ☺️.

 OK, that was my little story.
 But now, without further ado, here are my recommendations for you!